SynBioDex/SBOL-Validator/README.md

 ##### Installation Process
 Installation of this validator is quite simple -- simply drop the contents of the directory into a directory on your webserver.
-Ensure that there is an `uploads` folder in the root directory and you're good to go!
+Ensure that there is an `work` folder in the root directory and you're good to go!

 ### API
 The API for the validator is a RESTful API which permits programmatic access to the validation runtimes.
 The validator can be set up at